-Authorization mode reference for the iOS SDK
+Authorization for iOS SDK

 Token authorization